Introduction: The growing importance of B2B customer portals

 Instant price calculation

-Practical Tip: Ensure that the configurator is not only visually appealing but also technically accurate.
+Practical tip: Make sure the configurator is not only visually appealing, but also technically precise.

 Consistent product data across all channels

-Practical Tip: Start with the most crucial channels for your industry and gradually expand your presence.
+Practical tip: Start with the most important channels for your industry and expand your presence step by step.

-Artificial Intelligence is becoming increasingly critical in B2B commerce:
+Artificial intelligence is becoming increasingly important in B2B commerce:

 Predictive ordering based on usage patterns